 The Project has provided testimony and public education since 2017 in support of Virginia statewide legislation to protect backyard dogs.
 In spring 2019, SB 1025, sponsored by Virginia Senator Lionell Spruill, Sr., was signed into law by the Governor.
 The bill strengthens language requiring adequate shelter and space for companion animals kept outdoors, including proper insulation from winter temperatures and shade in the summer.

-The Project's work in low-income communities of Virginia and North Carolina includes:
+The Project's services for low-income residents of Virginia and North Carolina include:

 - Sterilizing over 10,000 companion animals per year.
 Many of the surgeries are performed free of charge.